GSA/devsecops-ebs-backup/README.md

     ````

 1. Fill out backend.tfvars with the name of the S3 bucket you just created.
 1. Fill out terraform.tfvars with required values.
-At a minimum, required variables for this repo are "environment" and "ebs_backup_sns_subscription_address".
-Both are type "string."
+At a minimum, required variables for this repo are "environment" and "ebs_backup_sns_subscription_addresses".
+"Environment" is type "string" and "ebs_backup_sns_subscription_addresses" is a terraform list variable.
 1. Run the init:

     ````sh